crazydonkey200/google-research/automl_zero/README.md

 This script runs evolutionary search on 10 linear tasks (*T<sub>search</sub>* in the paper).
 After each experiment, it evaluates the best algorithm discovered on 100 new linear tasks (*T<sub>select</sub>* in the paper).
 Once an algorithm attains a fitness (1 - RMS error) greater than 0.9999, it is selected for a final evaluation on 100 *unseen tasks*.
 To conclude, the demo prints the results of the final evaluation and shows the code for the automatically discovered algorithm.

 To make this demo quick, we use a much smaller search space: only the math operations necessary to implement linear regression are allowed and the programs are constrained to a short, fixed length.
 This way, the demo will typically discover programs similar to linear regression by gradient descent in under 5 minutes using 1 CPU (Note that the runtime may vary due to the random seeds and hardware).
-We saw similar discoveries in the unconstrained search space, although at a higher compute costs.
+We have seen similar discoveries and more in the unconstrained search space (see more details in the [paper](https://github.com/google-research/google-research/tree/master/automl_zero#automl-zero)).

 You can compare the automatically discovered algorithm with the solution from a human ML researcher (one of the authors):